When someone visits your website they form an opinion in as little as three seconds!

 This should be a no-brainer but you will be surprised how often this key feature is overlooked or forgotten – we’re only human!

-Common places people look are at the top of a page or at the very bottom in the footer, so place it where it suits the design and layout of your website and where you think will have the best effect.
+Common places people look are at the top of a page or at the very bottom in the footer, so place it where it suits the design and layout of your website and where you think will have the most impact.